Zeemal-Nadeem/AI_Project/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Concepts
 The dataset was reformatted according to the project's specifications, followed by filtering the recipes based on the frequency of ingredient usage.
 This technique effectively eliminated rare ingredients from consideration.
+The following plotly plot shows the most commonly used ingredients and their counts.

 <image src="https://github.com/Zeemal-Nadeem/AI_Project/blob/master/images/plotly.png">